Voluntary Disclosure Agreement (Publication 178)

 Who Qualifies

-To qualify for the In-State Voluntary Disclosure Program, you must meet all of the following conditions:
+To qualify for the In-State Voluntary Disclosure Program, you must meet all the following conditions:

-• You are not engaged in business in this state as a retailer as defined in Revenue and Taxation Code section 6015 (please see publication 107, Do You Need a California Seller's Permit?, for more information);
+• You are not engaged in business in this state as a retailer as defined in Revenue and Taxation Code section 6015 (for more information, see publication 107, Do You Need a California Seller's Permit?),

-• You have not been contacted by us for failure to report the use tax as imposed by Revenue and Taxation Code section 6202;
+• You have not been contacted by us for not reporting the use tax as imposed by Revenue and Taxation Code section 6202,

-• Your failure to pay the tax or file a return was due to reasonable cause and not as a result of negligence, intentional disregard of the law, or by an intent to evade the tax;
+• You did not pay the tax or file a return due to reasonable cause and not as a result of negligence, intentional disregard of the law, or by an intent to evade the tax,

 How to Apply